 Achilles Tendinopathy (AT) is a common ankle complaint in both the general and athlete populations, with a high prevalence in running and running based sports.
-It is a degenerative process tied to overuse and microtrauma, coupled to intrinsic and extrinsic risk factors resulting in pain, swelling and impaired function.
+Additionally, it is a prevalent condition Melbourne chiropractor Dr. Shannon sees in our sports chiropractic clinic.
+AT It is a degenerative process tied to overuse and microtrauma, coupled to intrinsic and extrinsic risk factors resulting in pain, swelling and impaired function.
 Although, there is still limited knowledge in understanding why AT occurs and what process these risk factors play in the development of AT.

 - Poor vascularity